Accommodation & Meals

 Meals

 At mealtimes most students choose to use the Dining Hall, which serves breakfast, lunch and dinner on weekdays and brunch at weekends.
-There is always a vegetarian option and quite often a vegan option alongside provided at all meals and menus are available online for the week.
+There is always a vegan, vegetarian and meat option provided at all meals and menus are available online for the week.
 The Chef and his team cater to all dietary needs.
 Just make yourself known to a member of the Dining Hall staff.

 facil-4

-We also hold around 5 optional formal dinners in Hall per term, which cost £14.50 for a three course meal with wine.
-At St Anne's we're proud of our chefs who have won awards in national competitions – not something most Colleges can claim!
+We also hold around 5 optional formal dinners in Hall per term, which cost £16.00 for a three course meal without wine which is extra.

 Our kitchen has its own Instagram page where you will be able to find photos of dishes and events that the chef brigade have produced in the past.
 Follow them at @st_annes_kitchen